bobalicious/amoss/HTTPCALLOUTMOCKS.md

     .isACalloutMock();
 ```

 Calling `isACalloutMock` will tell the Amoss_Instance to create a Test Double of the HttpCalloutMock interface, and the register it as the Callout Mock.
-I/I.E. There is no need to call `Test.setMock`, Amoss does this for you.
+I.E. There is no need to call `Test.setMock`, Amoss does this for you.

 In general, this is unlikely to be useful, since our code will rely on the callout returning some data in our response.
 At the very least, we probably need status codes.